ebzzry/ebzzry.github.io/src/squandered.md

 generations, we squander and believe that discoveries should always be made for us, peeled off then fed to our mouths.
 What have we become as sailors of the stars?
 Have we given up the drive to motivate ourselves to see what is on the other side of the rainbow?
-Have we tame ourselves too much, that we became willing to be incarcerated in zoos, for the pleasure of others?
+Have we tamed ourselves too much, that we became willing to be incarcerated in zoos, for the pleasure of others?
 Or did we just flush out our sense of power, to make ourselves stand out less, and mix more with the crowd,